rafael-alencar29/exploratory_analysis_mercado_livre/README.md

 ## 2. How to run

-Google Colab or Linux Environment
+Google Colab or Linux Environment.

 ## 3. Linux Environment steps